1997 Major League Baseball postseason: San Francisco Giants vs. Florida Marlins

 This was the first postseason meeting between the Marlins and Giants.
 The Marlins swept the Giants to advance to the NLCS for the first time in franchise history.

-In Miami, the Marlins narrowly took the first two games by one run to go up 2-0 in the series headed to San Francisco.
-In Game 3, the Marlins won by four runs to close out the series.
+Édgar Rentería won the Marlins their first postseason game in Game 1 with a walk-off RBI single.
+Game 2 was a back-and-forth shootout between both teams, which was won by the Marlins on yet another walk-off RBI single from Moisés Alou.
+Game 3 was a pitchers’ duel between Florida’s Alex Fernandez and San Francisco’s Wilson Álvarez, which would be won by the former as the Marlins won 6–2 to complete the sweep.
+Game 3 was the last postseason game ever played at Candlestick Park.

-The Giants would return to the postseason in 2000, but lost to the New York Mets in the NLDS.
-Both teams would meet again in the NLDS in 2003, which was also won by the Marlins.
+Both teams would meet again in the NLDS in 2003, which was also won by the Marlins en route to a World Series title.

-Game 3 of the 1997 NLDS was the last postseason game ever played at Candlestick Park.

 Houston Astros vs. Atlanta Braves

 This was the first postseason meeting between the Braves and Astros.
 The Braves swept the Astros to return to the NLCS for the sixth year in a row.

-The Astros were held to only five runs scored throughout the entire series, as the Braves narrowly took Game 1, blew out the Astros in Game 2, and then closed out the series in Houston in Game 3.
+This series was dominated by Atlanta, as the Astros were only held to five runs scored across the entire series.
+Greg Maddux pitched a complete game in Game 1 as he outdueled Houston’s Darryl Kile in a 2-1 Braves victory.
+Tom Glavine pitched six solid innings in Game 2 as the Braves blew out the Astros to take a 2–0 series lead headed to the Astrodome.
+John Smoltz pitched yet another complete game for the Braves as they won 4–1 in Game 3 to complete the sweep.

 The Braves and Astros would meet in the NLDS four more times - in 1999, 2001 (Braves won both), 2004, and 2005 (both won by the Astros).
 They would also meet in the 2021 World Series, which the Braves won in six games.